Skip to main content

 2. Enable required intents: In the Bot page, scroll to Privileged Gateway Intents and enable:

-• Message Content Intent — required for reading message content
+• Message Content Intent (MESSAGE_CONTENT) — required for reading message content

 • Server Members Intent — recommended for user lookup